Direct air capture

 DAC was suggested in 1999 and is still in development.
 Several commercial plants are planned or in operation in Europe and the US.
 Large-scale DAC deployment may be accelerated when connected with economical applications or policy incentives.

-In contrast to carbon capture and storage (CCS) which captures emissions from a point source such as a factory, DAC reduces the carbon dioxide concentration in the atmosphere as a whole.
-Thus, DAC can be used to capture emissions that originated in non-stationary sources such as airplanes.
+In contrast to carbon capture and storage (CCS) which captures emissions from a large point source such as a factory, DAC reduces the carbon dioxide concentration in the atmosphere as a whole.
+Flying across oceans and getting into space are expected to emit a significant amount of greenhouse gases in the mid-21st century.
+DAC can be used to capture carbon dioxide before or after its use in jet fuel.
+Although biofuels are an alternative to efuels, as of 2026 the most sustainable balance between them is unclear.